justv316/Terrifying_Encounters/README.md

 ##### Obsidian

-* Recommended Classes: Spellsword, Crusader, Knight
+* Recommended Classes: Any Heavy Armor wearer
 	* Emphasizes Combat, Defensive, and Magical abilities, but to a lesser degree than the former specialized sets.
 	* Offers minimal resistance coverage.